 For processing purposes, you may attach scanned versions of official transcripts to your application.
-If you are admitted to a program and accept the admissions offer, you will be required to submit an official, final transcript that shows that your degree has been conferred.
+If you are admitted to a program and accept the admission offer, you will be required to submit an official, final transcript that shows your degree has been conferred.
 Transcripts must be submitted to Graduate Admissions in one of three ways:

 - Via mail

 Transcripts must be sent directly from your institution, in a sealed envelope, to:

 1502 Iowa St.

 If your institution offers a secure electronic transcript delivery service, you may have transcripts sent to firstname.lastname@example.org.

 Transcripts may also be certified through our application provider, using a service called Certifile.
 Log in to your KU application portal and submit a Certifile verification request.
 Once the process is complete, Graduate Admissions will receive the documentation automatically.
 Note: Certifile charges a one-time $125 fee to create an account.